Covid-19 Vaccine: A Year in the Making and Why You Should Take It

 This is a challenging and lonely disease.
 While it is true that for many it’s not a big deal (in terms of physical symptoms), for others it is deadly – and there’s no way of knowing who’s critically affected and who’s not.

 Plus, the proportion of cases that turn out to be severe or deadly is much higher than for diseases like the seasonal flu.
-Finally, because it’s a new virus, we still don’t understand what long-term effects of infection can be, but there are some disturbing early indications that it can continue to cause problems for years, even after full recovery from the initial infection.
+Finally, because it’s a new virus, we still don’t understand what all the long-term effects of infection can be, but there are some disturbing early indications that it can continue to cause problems for years, even after full recovery from the initial infection.
+One in ten people have what is now called “long haulers” syndrome.
+Months after the infection, people continue to experience chest pain, shortness of breath, headaches, and lack of smell.
 It’s just not something you want to go through.

 12 months: a brief history of the pandemic to a vaccine

 In early January 2020, Prof. Zhang Yongzhen (a virologist) was sent a sample from a patient deathly ill from a new and rapidly spreading illness.
 His lab worked through night and day and sequenced the viral genome in an unprecedented 40 hours.
 Since the genetic sequence of a virus provides the blueprint for how the virus is made, Prof. Yongzhen and his team’s heroic effort provided the world with the first key to developing a vaccine.